 Kootenay National Park feels rather deserted compared to the monster Banff National Park that links up to it.
 This national park is located along Highway 93, the highway that links Banff to Radium Hot Springs.

 Arguably one of the most popular trails in the park, this moderate hike leads to a stunning view of Stanley Glacier.
 This 8.4 km round-trip hikes gains only 365 meters throughout its trail, making it a fairly popular half-day hike.

 The trail starts with a moderate climb through a regenerating forest, eventually leading up to glaciated peaks.
 The first half of the hike rolls along a valley in an old forest fire path, while the end showcases the mountains in all their glory.

 Many waterfalls cascade down cliffs along route, which are fun to venture to away from the obvious trail.

 This hike is just a few minutes down Highway 93 if you take the Highway 1 turnoff from Castle Junction.
 The parking area is on the left, soon after you see the sign for entering British Columbia.

 For an easy, yet beautiful stroll through the woods, the hike to the paint pots is a great family outing.
 It’s a neat sight, and is easily accessible.

-The paint pots are these little pools of colour in Kootenay National Park, with their water being fed from springs.
+The paint pots are these little pools of colour in Kootenay National Park, with their water being fed from natural springs.
 These little gems are found via a well-groomed 1 km trail that leads to the water.